You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

 2. Your WD Elements Drive Will Show Up On Your Mac’s Desktop.

 3. Start Up System Preferences.

-Has your Mac asked about using your WD Elements drive for Time Machine?
+Has your Mac asked you the question.
+‘Use your WD Elements drive for Time Machine?’
 If it has, say yes and jump down to step 4.